-Evangelos has over 16 years’ experience in both wild and captive avian management and reproduction in the UK, South Africa, Peru and Cyprus.
+Evangelos has over 16 years’ experience in both wild and captive avian management and reproduction in the UK, South Africa, Peru, Cyprus, Brazil and Bolivia.
 He has worked in a wildlife and rehabilitation centre in the UK for 5 years, reintroducing and rehabilitating mammals and birds.
 He was an avian breeder, of various species of psittacids, passerines, poultry and waterfowl in Cyprus and in the UK.

 He has conducted research in sex determination strategies in poultry (Gallus gallus domesticus), captive reproductive management of seahorses (Hippocampus erectus), and is currently examining conservation strategies impacting the Hyacinth macaw (Anodorhynchus hyacinthinus).